harshitpaunikar1/Project-12/.github/project-buildup-history.md

 - Task summary: Added a feature correlation heatmap for just the continuous features to start identifying the natural groupings before running PCA.
 - Deliverable: Continuous feature correlation heatmap added.
 Natural clusters visible in structure.
+## 2023-10-23 - Day 3: PCA analysis

+- Task summary: Ran the full PCA on the housing feature matrix today.
+The scree plot showed a meaningful drop in eigenvalue after component 10, so focused the interpretation there.
+The first component clearly represented overall house size.
+Components 2 and 3 showed a split between quality-related features and age-related features.
+Wrote detailed interpretations for the top five components by looking at the feature loadings.
+- Deliverable: PCA run on full feature matrix.
+Top 5 components interpreted.
+First component is overall size.